jxxsheng/DSAI_SC1015/README.md

 <h2>Introduction</h2>

 Hotel no-shows result in missed revenue opportunities and increased costs due to resource wastage.
 When guests fail to show up for their reservations, the hotel loses out on potential revenue from the unoccupied rooms.
-Additionally, the hotel has already incurred costs associated with preparing the room, such as cleaning, maintenance, and staffing.
+Additionally, the hotel has already incurred costs associated with room preparations, such as cleaning and maintenance.
 These resources could have been utilised more effectively if the room was occupied by a paying guest.

 <h2>Problem Definition</h2>